OpenFreeEnergy/openfe/CONTRIBUTING.md

 ## Generative AI Use Policy

-We care about promoting new contributions and are willing to spend time reviewing code from new or inexperienced developers.
+We encourage new contributions and are willing to spend time reviewing code from new or inexperienced developers.
 However, with generative AI, a large volume of code can be generated quickly, pushing the burden onto reviewers.

 Furthermore, test driven development (with tests defined and written _by the code author_), thoughtful conversation on Issues and PRs, and thorough code review are how we prioritize scientific validity and code quality.

-The OpenFE core developers reserve the right to reject contributions if we judge that they do not follow the spirit of these principles.```
+Code authors must also retain full authorship for any contributed code,contributions must be covered by the [MIT license](https://github.com/OpenFreeEnergy/openfe/blob/main/LICENSE), and [Developer Certificate of Origin](https://developercertificate.org/).

 <!-- this is subject to change, as the team is continually reevaluating  -->